josejnra/apache-spark/README.md

 - More difficult to use with less supported languages.
 Uses Java or Python for MapReduce apps.

 ### Spark
 - Faster in-memory performance with reduced disk reading and writing operations.
 - Suitable for iterative and live-stream data analysis.
 Works with RDDs and DAGs to run operations.
 - More user friendly.
 Allows interactive shell mode.
 APIs can be written in Java, Scala, R, Python, Spark SQL.

+### Deploy Mode
+This will determine where the Spark Driver will run.
+In Client mode, Spark runs driver in local machine, and in cluster mode, it runs driver on one of the nodes in the cluster.

 ## Run Spark Locally
 At [spark-on-docker](spark-on-docker) you may run spark locally in several different ways.
 Using docker-compose or even on kubernetes.